-Through its compliance activities, the ECQ identified that a candidate failed to complete the disclosures, but that person was not an appointed agent for the candidate.
+Through its compliance activities, the ECQ identified that a candidate failed to disclose roughly \$70,000 in electoral expenditure for the election across 30 transactions.
+The candidate stated that they had someone working for them to complete the disclosures, but that person was not an appointed agent for the candidate.
 The candidate also incurred roughly \$23,500 across 19 transactions in electoral expenditure using a credit card, which is prohibited under the LGEA.

 The ECQ decided to prosecute the candidate, due to the significant noncompliance.
-The candidate was fined \$6,500, plus had to pay legal costs of
+The candidate was fined \$6,500, plus had to pay legal costs of \$1,500.

 This fact sheet mainly refers to part 6, sections 126-127C of the LGEA.
-The Act is available in full at legislation.gld.gov.au.
+The Act is available in full at legislation.qld.gov.au.
 Participants in the electoral process should ensure they understand their obligations under the LGEA.